Skip to content

 • Encourage urban regeneration

-We want to stop the countryside being eaten away by new housing and lobby for Green Belt land to be protected, and for our countryside to remain – wherever possible – unbuilt on and undisturbed.
+We want to protect the countryside, for the enjoyment of everyone and campaign for Green Belt land to be protected, and for our countryside to remain – wherever possible – unbuilt on and undisturbed.
 So we lobby for urban regeneration on previously developed brownfield land instead.

 Housing